apizee/ApiRTC-ios/README.md

 ## Handle presence group events

-When any group that you are subscribed to is updated, `Session` will receive `contactListUpdated` event contained updated `PresenceGroup` and `PresenceGroupUpdate` object that separately contains a new data.
+When any group you are subscribed to is updated, `Session` will receive `contactListUpdated` event contained updated `PresenceGroup` and `PresenceGroupUpdate` object that separately contains useful updated data.
 It may be handled like this:

 ```
 ApiRTC.session.onEvent { (event) in